JethroPhuah/Fruits-Image-Classification/README.md

 - Gradient clipping

 Gradient clipping is a technique to mitigate exploding gradients in neural networks by restricting the magnitude of the gradient.
 Various methods exist for computing gradient clipping, with a common approach being to rescale gradients to ensure their norm does not exceed a specified value.

-- Adaptive optimizer

-This category of optimizers has been developed to address challenges in traditional gradient descent algorithms.
-Their key advantage lies in not necessitating manual tuning of the learning rate value.
-However, some libraries, such as Keras, still offer the option for manual tuning in more sophisticated experiments.

 # **Dataset Used**